RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 **Multithreading:** The ability of a program to submit multiple requests to the processor at one time.

 **Mutual Authentication:** When two devices that are going to communicate both validate the other’s identity prior to sending information.
 Bluetooth uses it, for example.

+# N

+**Name Server (NS):** DNS record type that is the name or address of the DNS server for a zone.

+**nano:** A command line tool in Linux that allows you to view and modify text files.

+**Native resolution:** The one optimal or fixed resolution supported by a monitor, most often used in reference to LCD based monitors.

+**Near Field Communication (NFC):** A short range communication technology that uses radio frequency (RF) communication.
+It has a functional range of 10 centimeters.
+It lets users hold their phone next to someone else’s phone and transfer data or bump their phone to a receiver at a store to pay for a purchase.

+**Near Letter Quality (NLQ):** A category of dot matrix impact printer that can come close to the quality of a laser printer but still is lacking somewhat in print quality.

+**Near Field Scanner:** Portable device that is capable of scanning for near field communication (NFC) signals.

+**NetBT:** Short for NetBIOS over TCP/IP, it is an application programming interface (API) that allows computers to communicate with each other over the network.
+NetBIOS/NetBT uses ports 137–139.

+**netstat:** A Windows command line tool used to view information about inbound and outbound network connections.

+**Network:** A group of computers and associated peripherals connected by a communications channel capable of sharing files and other resources among several users.

+**Network Address Translation (NAT):** A service that translates private, nonroutable IP addresses into public addresses that can be used on the Internet.

+**Network Basic Input/Output System (NetBIOS):** An API that works at Layer 5 of the OSI model and allows computers to communicate with each other over the network.
+NetBIOS/ NetBT uses ports 137–139.

+**Network ID:** In IP addressing, the network ID is the portion of the IP address that identifies the network as opposed to the host.

+Network Interface Card (NIC): In networking, the PC expansion board that plugs into a personal computer or server and works with the network operating system to control the flow of information over the network.
+The network interface card is connected to the network cabling (twisted pair, coaxial, or fiberoptic cable), which in turn connects all the network interface cards in the network.

+**Network Operating System (NOS):** Operating system that runs on a computer, allowing it to connect and operate on a computer network.